Walpa Gorge Walk

 This is a mix of gravel, pebbles and boulders cemented together by sand and mud.

-As we penetrated deeper into Walpa Gorge, the sides rose higher as they came in closer together.
+As we penetrated deeper into Walpa Gorge, the sides rose higher and came in closer together.
 The highest dome rises to 500 meters (Uluru is 348 meters).

-Seen on the map below we took the lower rusty red path, which delves into the heart of Kata Tjuta.
+Seen on the map below we took the lower rusty red path into Walpa Gorge.

 The narrowness between the ‘heads’ can be seen even more clearly on the image below, which was taken by an astronaut in space.